eloisezeng/eyesaver_website/README.md

-Fix ip and computer components
-192.168.1.8
-read data to files on server side read data from server combine setting components into one json with the pixels share settings check mark when posted, else server is down
+don't need ip and computer components scan qr code to get computer information about type of computer and ip 192.168.1.8 read data to files on server side read data from server combine setting components into one json with the pixels share settings check mark when posted, else server is down is it possible to start server when app opens? rearrange buttons by dragging

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).